 What about headphones?

-I’ll discuss headphones in the next article, but generally-speaking they’re not great for mixing.
+I’ll discuss headphones in the next article, but generally-speaking they’re not great for mixing (although it is certainly possible to do).
 Because they’re so close to your ears, they tend to make the bass sound louder than it actually is.
 Also, the stereo imaging (how the song sounds from left to right) is very different than with studio monitors.
 More on that to come.

 What I Use